 Between 2009 and 2020, the mean percentage of in-river spawning adult fall-run and late fall-run Chinook salmon returning to tributaries upstream of Red Bluff was 34%, and upstream of Hamilton City was ~37%; the percentage of total fish (hatchery + in-river) was 35%-37% upstream of both intakes (Table 11-38).
 This indicates that the majority of fall-run and late fall-run Chinook salmon would not be expected to have the potential for near-field effects from the diversions, with a greater proportion of the population occurring downstream in tributaries such as the Feather River and American River, for example.
-As noted for spring-run Chinook salmon, these downstream fish would have the potential for far-field effects from Alternatives 1, 2, and 3 compared with the NAA (e.g., flow-survival effects for juveniles migrating downstream).
-Note that for hatchery-origin fish, an appreciable portion may be transported by truck for release in the Delta (Huber and Carlson 2015), thereby reducing the potential for effects.
+As noted for spring-run Chinook salmon, these downstream fish would have the potential for far-field effects from the Project (e.g., flow-survival effects for juveniles migrating downstream).
+Note that for hatchery-origin fish, an appreciable portion may be transported by truck for release in the Delta (Huber and Carlson 2015), thereby reducing the potential for effects of the Project.